layerxdao/.github/profile/README.md

 We welcome contributions from all developers, regardless of experience level.
 If you are interested in contributing, please read our [JS Monorepo Contributing Guide](https://github.com/thirdweb-dev/js/blob/main/.github/contributing.md) where you'll learn how the repo works, how to test your changes, and how to submit a pull request.

 We're working on contributing guidelines.
-Stay tuned or join our [Discord](https://discord.com/invite/thirdweb) for more info.
+Stay tuned or join our [Discord](https://discord.com/invite/5uFSepk87z) for more info.

 ## Security

 If you believe you have found a security vulnerability, we kindly ask you to responsibly disclose this and not open a public issue.

-Please email security@thirdweb.com to disclose any security vulnerabilities.
+Please email security@layerx.build to disclose any security vulnerabilities.